A Russian-speaking resident of Minnesota drove a truck into a crowd of protesters: what is known about him

-“Our main task is to ensure the safety of the population, our employees and our customers,” the company said. - We will fully cooperate with the investigating authorities in the coming days.
-It would be inappropriate to comment on the situation until we have additional facts, since the investigation is at an early stage. ”
+“Our main task is to ensure the safety of the population, our employees and our clients,” the company said. - We will fully cooperate with the investigating authorities in the coming days.
+It would be inappropriate to comment on the situation until we have additional facts, since the investigation is at an early stage. "

 This is getting out of hand